-Create a Syslog endpoint Learn the basics in our Syslog logging endpoint documentation.
-CONDITION This will happen all the time unless you Attach a condition Name My Syslog endpoint ★ Required The name of your endpoint, such as My Endpoint.
-Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log formatting (the Apache Common Log format string appears by default).
-See Fastly's log files docs, Varnish's descriptions of VCL variables, and Fastly's available VCL variables for more info.
-Syslog address : 514 ★ Required The domain name (or IP address) and port to which log should be sent.
-Logs are streamed using TCP so be sure this port can receive incoming TCP traffic.
-Token Optional authentication token to send in front of each log line.
-TLS No 💠 Use Transport Layer Security (TLS) for secure logging.
-CREATE CANCEL
+Create a Syslog endpoint doc CONDITION This will happen all the time unless you attach a condit tion.
+Name My Syslog endpoint ★ Required The name of your endpoint, such as My Endpoint .
+Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log Common Log format string appears by default).
+See F Varnish's descriptions of VCL variables, and Fastly's a more info. astly 's log files docs, Syslog address : 514 ★ Required The domain name (or IP address) and port to which log streamed using TCP so be sure this port can receive in - - Token Optional authentication token to send in front of each log li ne.
+TLS No \$ Use Transport Layer Security (TLS) for secure logging.

-- 3. Fill out the Create a Syslog endpoint fields as follows: - In the Name field, type a human-readable name for the endpoint. - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
+- 3. Fill out the Create a Syslog endpoint fields as follows: - In the Name field, type a human-readable name for the endpoint.

+- In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default.
-See our guidance on format strings (/guides/streaming-logs/custom-log-formats) for more information. - In the Syslog address field, type syslog-a.logdna.com in the domain field before the colon, and in the port field after the colon type the LogDNA port number you noted during your LogDNA account setup.

-- From the TLS menu, select Yes to enable encryption for the syslog endpoint.
+See our guidance on format strings (/guides/streaming-logs/custom-log-formats) for more information. - In the Syslog address field, type syslog-a.logdna.com in the domain field before the colon, and in the port field after the colon type the LogDNA port number you noted during your LogDNA account setup. - From the TLS menu, select Yes to enable encryption for the syslog endpoint.
 The TLS Hostname and TLS CA Certificate fields will both appear. - In the TLS Hostname field, type syslog-a.logdna.com.
 This is the hostname Fastly will use to verify the syslog server's certificate. - In the TLS CA certificate field, copy and paste the contents of the LogDNA root Certificate file you fetched. - 4.
-Click the Create button to create the new logging endpoint. - 5.
-Click the Activate button to deploy your configuration changes.
+Click the Advanced options link of the Create a Syslog endpoint page and decide which of the optional fields to change, if any.